 Install Mesos and Jenkins (I turned the finished product into an image so I could then launch many of them)

-Launch at least one master and one slave
+Launch at least one controller and one agent

-Install and configure a Jenkins with the Mesos plugin, connected to a master
+Install and configure a Jenkins with the Mesos plugin, connected to a controller

 Run a test build

 1. Install Mesos and Jenkins on one server